 The Quality and Capacity Manager is responsible for all matters related to train performance along the corridor as well as capacity allocation issues.
-Since 10 November 2013, he is the Corridor one-stop shop leader, in charge of the allocation of pre-arranged paths and reserve capacity on RFC North Sea-Mediterranean.
+Since 10 November 2013, he is the Corridor one-stop shop leader, in charge of the coordination and allocation of pre-arranged paths and reserve capacity on RFC North Sea-Mediterranean.

 The Operations and Investment Manager concentrates his actions on operational problems and proposes measures to eliminate bottlenecks along the corridor or improve operational aspects of traffic.
-He also contributes to the coordination of works and coordinates the ERTMS deployment on the corridor.
+He also contributes to the coordination of works, Traffic Management aspects, and coordinates investments and the ERTMS deployment on the corridor.

 The Communication and Finance Manager is responsible, among other things, for all tasks related to the management of European subsidies, the financial aspects of the management of the EEIG and the promotion of RFC North Sea-Mediterranean to stakeholders.
-She is also in charge of the relationship with the advisory groups.
+He is also in charge of the relationship with the advisory groups.